pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/07_Custom_Icons.md

 ### Custom Tooltips (ExtJS 6 only)

-Since build 3584 it is possible to define custom tooltips which are shown while hovering over the object tree.
+It is possible to define custom tooltips which are shown while hovering over the object tree.
 ![Class Icons](../../../img/classes-icons3.png)